galaxyproject/galaxy-hub/content/proteomics/covid-variant-analysis/index.md

 B) **Verification workflow**, in which the 908 peptides were verified for their presence in the 12 clinical datasets using PepQuery Tool.
 The PepQuery Tool ranks the matches of the peptide panel to COVID-19 MS data against a reference proteome containing proteins from human and contaminants.
 Resulting data was filtered to generate a list of confident peptide matches with associated P-values (<0.05) to SARS-CoV-2 and its variants.
 The peptide list was further analyzed using the tool BlastP.
 The spectral quality of these verified peptides was inspected manually using the tool Lorikeet within the Multi-omics Viewing Platform (MVP).
-Verified peptides were further investigated to extract additional information using the GSAID repository and then the peptides were manually aligned to the SARS-SoV2- Wild type sequence for variant identification.
+Verified peptides were further investigated to extract additional information using the GISAID repository and then the peptides were manually aligned to the SARS-CoV-2 Wild type sequence for variant identification.

 ## Results